kartonfarkas/api_docs/source/suite/contacts/contact_list.rst

      -
    * - excludeempty
      - boolean
-     - If set to true, then all contacts with a null or empty value in the requested field not returned.
+     - If set to true, then all contacts with a null or empty value in the requested field are not returned.
 Any value except from true will be interpreted as false.
      -

 URI Example